afbarnard/esal/README.md

 ===============================

-Esal ("easel") is a library for the statistical analysis and manipulation of event sequences.
+Esal ("easel") is a library for the descriptive statistical analysis and manipulation of event sequences and timelines.
 Esal is intended to be used for exploring event sequence data and preparing data for modeling, but does not do any modeling itself.
-Conceptually, Esal is a representation for a dataset of sequences and an associated set of meaningful operations (selection, counting, transformation).
+Conceptually, Esal is a representation for a dataset of sequences/timelines and an associated set of meaningful operations (selection, counting, transformation).

 Features